seap-udea/MontuPython/README.md

 - The general design of the package is maintained.
 - New functions for calculating Twilight time.
 - Juanita Agudelo has created a basic Dash app for interacting with the package that it is now included in repo (not in public package yet).
+- MontuApp has been developed in depth.
+- Lunar phases added.

 Versions 0.8.*:
 - Major refactoring of classes.